Estimated reading time: 5 minutes

 Recommended by accountants and attorneys for its simplicity, sole proprietorships are the quickest way to start a business.
 But with simplicity comes risks.

 With no legal distinction between yourself and your business, business liabilities become personal liabilities.
 If sued, judgment can come against your personal assets meaning you risk losing everything for your business.
-It’s also difficult to raise capital as it relies on you qualifying for a personal loan.
+It’s also difficult to raise capital as a sole proprietor as it relies on you qualifying for a personal loan.

 Lastly, sole proprietorships limit your ability to participate in things like federally qualified pension plans and medical reimbursement plans which are available to other business entities.